Linux

 systemctl --user enable --now [email protected]

-You can reboot the machine to see if the service starts up with no issues
+You can reboot the machine to verify that the service starts without any issues.
+After rebooting, check the service status with:

 systemctl --user status [email protected]